Clang Power Tools

 But, newly written code should not be the only modern code in a codebase.
 As a language with decades of extant production code, C++ presents the community with a challenge: modernize large amounts of existing code.
 Clang/LLVM has risen up to the challenge by offering an extensive array of tools for this purpose: static analysis, modernizers, automatic formatting.
 The catch, however, is that these tools are not easily accessible on all platforms.

-Windows has traditionally been a MSVC-only world.
+Windows has traditionally been an MSVC-only world.
 Microsoft has made great strides in improving this in recent years, first with the now defunct Clang/C2 in 2016 and then with ensuring VC++ STL libraries compile against Clang/LLVM.
 In early 2017, a small group of Caphyon developers volunteered for an internal effort to modernize our 15 year old code-base, consisting of roughly 3 million lines of C++ code.
-We had gotten inspired to do this by CppCon 2016 talks about Clang/LLVM and its modernizers.
+We got inspired to do this by CppCon 2016 talks about Clang/LLVM and its modernizers.

 Working with basically only clang++/clang-tidy and a command line console we saw an opportunity in all this: bringing the power of Clang / LLVM infrastructure directly into Visual Studio, as a an extension that offers painless, seamless integration into existing Visual Studio projects, without messing with command lines, manual invocations and other kinds of dirty voodoo.